sanger-pathogens/Artemis/Artemis/README.md

 ## The User Manual
 For additional information please see the [Artemis manual](https://sanger-pathogens.github.io/Artemis/Artemis/artemis-manual.html) and our [GitHub page](https://github.com/sanger-pathogens/Artemis/).
 A PDF version of the manual is also available for download [here](https://sanger-pathogens.github.io/Artemis/Artemis/artemis-manual.pdf).

+Some notes on Chado access can also be found [here](https://sanger-pathogens.github.io/Artemis/Chado/index.shtml).

 ## Contact
 For issues encountered with installing the software please contact your local system administrator.
 For all other issues, please report them to our [Github issues page](https://github.com/sanger-pathogens/Artemis/issues) or email <artemis-help@sanger.ac.uk>.